Vicky Barnes: British sprint cyclist on her recovery from horrific crash

 "This was when I had to try and get upright," says Barnes.
 "I had been looking forward to it for so long that I built it up like 'yes, I can sit up and I can walk'.

-"On the first day the physio came round, a couple of inches incline, and I felt sick.
+"On the first day the physio came round, a couple of inches of incline made me feel sick.
 My body had adjusted to being flat.
 Any sort of incline, I didn't like.
 I fainted on Ollie's mum, she was in panic mode and started hitting buttons.

 "I thought 'am I ever going to get upright again without feeling ill or faint?'.
 It took me a good four or five days to get upright and to feel comfortable upright.